What’s Your Delegation Score?

 Even better, think about it in terms of delegating the Accountability for the assignment rather than the project or task, so that you can give that person full control of their mission.

-Take a look at the simple framework provided by an ARCI chart which will help you figure out who’s doing what … and with what level of participation in the project.
+Be clear about who’s doing what … and with what level of participation in the project.

 You will be watching, monitoring, tracking and getting feedback about their progress, but you don’t need to own the project and you don’t need to micromanage it.